Castlevania (TV series): Production

 The first season represents the first part of the trilogy that Ellis has laid out in 2007.
 Ellis said that the second season, completing the trilogy, is where he had been able to deviate somewhat from the game, and has been better anticipate the show's release on Netflix in terms of scenes and episode lengths.
 Shankar believes that there is an opportunity for more stories to be told borrowing from other games in the series, noting that overall he sees the series as "a story about a family and multiple generations of this family" with many tales to draw from.
 The production team for the second season included staff members who worked on Madhouse productions such as Death Parade.

 Developing the character of Dracula, Adi Shankar made it clear that one of the series' main goals has been to paint Dracula not as a villain, but a tragic, doomed figure.
 According to him: "The best villains, in general, are the heroes of their own story and the trick to making Castlevania resonate was this idea that Dracula isn't a bad guy, he isn't a villain, he's just a person consumed with darkness.
 That first episode in Season 1 we start to see why he wants to eradicate humans.
 He's not just this mustache-curling, one-dimensional villain.
 What Dracula is doing is not really a war against humanity.
 It's more a suicide note."

 The show's third season was greenlit by Netflix a few days after the broadcast of the second season.
-Shankar announced in November 2017 that he will also be leading an animated series based on Capcom’s Devil May Cry, which he acquired the rights for himself, and will make the show, alongside the Castlevania series, part of a shared "Bootleg Multiverse".
+Shankar announced in November 2018 that he will also be leading an animated series based on Capcom’s Devil May Cry, which he acquired the rights for himself, and will make the show, alongside the Castlevania series, part of a shared "Bootleg Multiverse".
+In 2025 Shankar stated that he ended his involvement in Castlevania in 2019.

 On March 27, 2019, Netflix announced they had renewed the series for a fourth season, stating on April 16, 2020, that it would be the series's final season.